Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: The Model

 \section{The Model}

-The simple model aims to describe the qualitative features of the charged particle multiplicity and transverse energy distribution in heavy-ion collision.
-In nucleus-nucleus collision, each of the wounded constituents, gives rise to an ancestor which then fragments into the final state hadrons.The Monte Carlo Glauber model \cite{gMC1,gMC2} is used to simulate the collision process of two nuclei on an event-by-event basis.
-The position of the nucleons inside the nucleus is determined by the nuclear density function, modeled by the available functional forms (Fermi function, Hulth\'{e}n form, Woods-Saxon, Uniform etc).
-The impact parameter is chosen randomly and the maximum value of the impact parameter is mostly close to twice of the radius of the nucleus.
-The collision of two nuclei is treated as individual and independent collision of the nucleons, where the nucleons travel undeflected in a straight line path.
-The inelastic cross-section, $\sigma_{NN}^{inel}$ is treated to be independent of the number of collisions a nucleon underwent previously.
-The value of $\sigma_{NN}^{inel}$ is given as another input for the MC Glauber model, which depends on the collision energy as used by various experiments \cite{gMC1,alice1,star}.
-The Glauber MC model provides the number of participant, $N_{part}$, and the number of binary collisions, $N_{coll}$, for an event with a given impact parameter and collision energy.
-To determine the particle multiplicity for a single event, one defines the number of independent sources emitting particles, also known as `ancestors' \cite{alice1}.The number of ancestors can be parametrized by assuming suitable dependence on $N_{part}$ and $N_{coll}$ as the final multiplicity of an event depends on the impact parameter of the collision.
-The event multiplicity (or transverse energy) is expected to scale with $N_{part}$ where the particle production is dominated by soft processes while the $N_{coll}$ scaling is observed where hard processes dominate over soft particle production \cite{twocompTheory1,twocompTheory2}.
-We have assumed a two-component approach \cite{alice1} where the number of ancestors have been parametrized in terms of both $N_{part}$ and $N_{coll}$ as the following
+The simple model aims to describe the qualitative features of the charged-particle multiplicity and transverse-energy distribution in heavy-ion collisions.
+In a nucleus-nucleus collision, each of the wounded constituents gives rise to an ``ancestor,'' which then fragments into the final state hadrons.
+The MC Glauber model \cite{gMC1,gMC2} is used to simulate the collision process of two nuclei on an event-by-event basis.
+The position of the nucleons inside the nucleus is determined by the nuclear density function, modeled by the available functional forms (Fermi function, Hulth\'{e}n form, Woods-Saxon, uniform, etc).
+The impact parameter is chosen randomly and the maximum value of the same is fixed to twice the radius of the nucleus.
+The collision of two nuclei is treated as a sequence of individual and independent collisions of the nucleons, where the nucleons travel undeflected in a straight path.
+The inelastic cross section, $\sigma_{NN}^{inel}$, is treated as independent of the number of collisions a nucleon underwent previously.
+The value of $\sigma_{NN}^{inel}$ is given as an input for the MC Glauber model, which depends on the collision energy as used by various experiments \cite{gMC1,alice1,star}.
+The model provides the number of participants, $N_{part}$, and the number of binary collisions, $N_{coll}$, for an event with a given impact parameter and collision energy.
+To determine the particle multiplicity for a single event, one defines the number of independent particle-emitting sources, also known as ancestors \cite{alice1}.
+The number of ancestors can be parametrized by assuming a suitable dependence on $N_{part}$ and $N_{coll}$, as the final multiplicity of an event depends on the impact parameter of the collision.
+The event multiplicity (or transverse energy) is expected to scale with $N_{part}$ where the particle production is dominated by soft processes, while the $N_{coll}$ scaling is observed where hard processes dominate over soft particle production \cite{twocompTheory2,twocomp1}.
+A two-component approach has been assumed \cite{alice1} where the number of ancestors have been parametrized in terms of both $N_{part}$ and $N_{coll}$ as the following: